taiki-e/setup-cross-toolchain-action/README.md

 | --- | ---- |
 | ✓ | ✓ [1] |

 [1] For x86_64-apple-darwin all runners and for aarch64-apple-darwin only arm64 runners. (x86_64h-apple-darwin is also x86_64 but build-only because the CPU of GitHub-provided macOS runners is older than Haswell.
-If you use a large runner or self-hosted runner, you may be able to run the test.)
+If you use a large runner or self-hosted runner, you may be able to run the test.)<br>

 **Supported targets:**